 The CF791 we bought is the 34" model (Samsung LC34F791WQNXZA).

 If someone's CF791 doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The Samsung CF791 is a decent, large screen ultrawide monitor.
 See our recommendations for the best curved gaming monitors, the best gaming monitors for Xbox One X and the best ultrawide gaming monitors.

 The Samsung CJ791 is better than the Samsung CF791.
 The two monitors have very similar picture quality.
 The Samsung CJ791, however, has a much lower input lag that makes it more responsive to your actions, and this is great regardless if you're a gamer or not.
 It also has Thunderbolt 3 support.

 The Samsung CHG70 is much better than the Samsung CF791.
 The CHG70 has much lower input lag, supports HDR, and is equipped with local dimming to make blacks even deeper.
-You can position it according to your liking and you will enjoy it in every usage.
+You can position it according to your liking and you'll enjoy it in every use.
 The CF791, on the other hand, is larger, giving you more screen area and more resolution to work with.